Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Blowup of the rescaled Navier--Stokes model with constant viscosity

 In Figure \ref{fig:alignment-space}(a)-(b), we demonstrate the alignment between $\widetilde{\psi}_{1\eta}$ and $\widetilde{u}_1$ at $\tau =155$.
 Although the maximum vorticity has grown so much by this time, the local solution structures have remained qualitatively the same in the late stage of the computation.
 We observe that the viscous effect actually enhances the nonlinear alignment of vortex stretching.
 Although we use two constant viscosity coefficients here, we observe qualitatively the same phenomena as we did for the generalized Navier--Stokes equations with solution dependent viscosity.
 In particular, $\widetilde{\psi}_{1\eta}$ is relatively flat in a local region near the origin.
 This is an essential property that prevents the formation of a two-scale structure.
 Moreover, we observe the same qualitative positive feedback mechanism as we observed for the generalized Navier--Stokes equations with solution dependent viscosity.

 In Figure \ref{fig:alignment-time-nse}(a), we observe that the positive alignment between $\widetilde{u}_1$ and $\widetilde{\psi}_{1 \eta}$ is almost flat in time with a mild increase in the late stage of the computation.
-This indicates that the generalized axisymmetric Boussinesq system achieves a nearly self-similar scaling relationship.
+This indicates that the rescaled Navier--Stokes model achieves a nearly self-similar scaling relationship.

 In the Figure \ref{fig:alignment-time-nse} (b), we plot the normalized scaling exponents $c_{lz}/(c_{lz}-c_\psi)$ and $c_{lr}/(c_{lz}-c_\psi)$ as a function of $\tau$.
-We observe that they both seem to approach $0.5$ as $\tau$ increases.
-On the other hand, due to the numerical dissipation introduced by the numerical interpolation from the old mesh to the new mesh for the expanding domain and the first order accuracy of the splitting scheme, we observe that the convergence to $0.5$ saturates in the late stage.
-We remark that we have solved the dynamic rescaling formulation for $2.65$ millions time steps with an increasingly coarser mesh in the near field since we need to allocate more grid points to the far field to cover the expanding computational domain.
-Thus, numerical errors will inevitably increase in a long time computation, which will affect our ability to resolve the scaling exponents accurately for a long time computation.
+We observe that they seem to approach the same value $0.5$ as $\tau$ increases.
+This is again due to the stabilizing effect of varying the space dimension to eliminate the scaling instability.
+If we kept $n=3$, the solution developed a two-scale solution structure.
+Using two different viscosity coefficients seems to play an essential role for us to obtain nearly parabolic scaling property in the sense that $c_{lz}/(c_{lz}-c_\psi)$ and $c_{lr}/(c_{lz}-c_\psi)$ approach to $0.5$ as $\tau$ increases.
+This is something that we could not have accomplished if we used the same viscosity coefficients for both $\Gamma$ and $\omega_1$ equations.